chryswoods/siremol.org/chryswoods.com/parallel_c++/mapreduce.md

 You have learned a lot about writing C++ programs in a functional manner.
 How does this help us write efficient parallel code?
 The answer is when we combine everything together to create map/reduce.

 Map/Reduce is a the process of mapping a function to one or more arrays of data, and then reducing the result back to a single value.
-Map/Reduce is inherently easily parallelisable, as we will discover in the practical example at the bottom of this page.
+Map/Reduce is inherently parallelisable, as we will discover in the practical example at the bottom of this page.

 First, let's look at a simple map/reduce example.
 Create a new C++ file called `mapreduce.cpp` and copy into it;